 - What is a diploma / degree mill?

-that will provide college degrees to those who submit or accomplish little or no college-level work.
+and/or university that will provide college degrees to those who submit or accomplish little or no college-level work.
 The

 “classic” diploma mill sends a diploma to any applicant who pays a fee.
 A few actually require applicants to take

 - Are all prior learning assessments (PLA) product of diploma mills?

 Documenting one's work or life experience for college credit is known in America as a Prior